1. What is Inforce 68A1 Micro SoM?

 Yes, while we offer standard products off-the-shelf (OTS) on our website and through our multiple distributors, we also have a strong background in customized hardware and software solutions.
 We offer pre-validated build-to-order (BTO) configurations, as well as configure-to-order (CTO) options for existing products.
 For customers wanting to design their own unique form-factor carrier board to interface with the OTS Inforce 68A1 Micro SoM, we offer design assistance support packages that include dedicated engineer, reference schematics and design reviews—contact our sales team for more details.
 In addition, Inforce also offers full custom hardware design and associated software/device driver development, for those projects where a unique hardware design is required to meet sophisticated technical challenges.

-4. Where can I find more information about the Inforce 68A1 Dev kit?
-What do I get when I buy an Inforce 68A1 Dev kit?
-Is the product available internationally?
+5. Where can I find more information about the Inforce 68A1 Micro SoM?
+What do I get when I buy an Inforce 68A1 Micro SoM?
+Is the device available internationally?

-Details specific to the 68A1 dev kit are available at https://www.penguinsolutions.com/edge/products/reference-designs/qualcomm-QCS8250-inforce-68A1-reference-design.
-The Inforce 68A1 Dev kit includes the Inforce 68A1 Micro SoM plugged-in to the carrier board through B2B connectors and a starter kit that includes a 12V power adapter and USB-C cable.
-Once you register the product with us, you would get dedicated support.
+Our website has a lot of useful information about our SoMs at https://www.penguinsolutions.com/edge/products/system-on-modules.
+Please check on the exact product SKU for the pre-loaded software, available memory and supported temperature ranges.
+The Inforce 68A1 Micro SoM requires a carrier board (like all SoMs do) to power up and connect to peripheral devices and gain access to the extensive set of I/Os that are available on the Micro SoM.
+If you are considering the Inforce 68A1 Micro SoM for the first time, please purchase the Inforce 68A1 Development Kit, which includes the Micro SoM, the reference carrier board, and a starter kit.
+Once you register the product with us, you would get dedicated support from Penguin Edge.
 The board ships to most places worldwide and relevant shipping and local tax/customs duty charges may apply.
 Please contact PenguinEdgeSales@penguinsolutions.com for pricing details or any additional questions that you may have before buying an Inforce 68A1.

 Yes!
 You can find our periodic blogs at https://www.penguinsolutions.com/edge/resources/blog/.
-Here you can keep up with all of the latest information about Inforce products, conference/trade show appearances, and innovative customer case-studies and applications.
+Here you can keep up with all of the latest information about our products, conference/trade show appearances, and innovative customer case-studies and applications.

 Our website https://www.penguinsolutions.com/edge/products/accessories lists all the available accessories.
 Do have a look at the applicable accessories for each of our products.
 Please note that User Guides and product datasheets are available for all accessories.

-7. Does the 68A1 Dev kit support a cellular or GSM connection?
+8. Does the SoM support a cellular or GSM connection?

 The Inforce 68A1 does not include support for a wireless modem.
 Third party cellular modem dongles can be connected to the Inforce 68A1 based development kit via USB ports and may require special drivers from the respective manufacturers.
 We can also help you design in a 3rd party cellular modem module in your custom carrier board that is mated with an Inforce Micro SoM.